 Casual visitors can view little of the interior.
 However, the opera house kindly hosts guided tours so you can walk around the insides without attending an actual performance.

-As you face the main entrance of the Staatsoper, walk along to the left and take the road on your right (down the lovely colonnade that funnels you past the standing ticket office and the stage door).
+As you face the main entrance of the Staatsoper, walk along to the left and take the road on your right (down the lovely colonnade that funnels you past the stage door).

 This is Operngasse and leads into the centre.